ShriHari33/Assemblers.github.io/README.md

 We can use the following data structures:
     #### a.
 Secondary Memory
-    - The Object Code can be stored in the secondary memory like the hard disk.
+    -The Object Code can be stored in the secondary memory like the hard disk.
 The Object Code can be stored in a file in the secondary memory.
 The Object Code can be read from the secondary memory by the Linker and Loader to process the program.
     ```cpp
     Time Complexity: Dependent on the size of the data, Hardware of the Secondary Storage, underlying Operating System and system performance, not strictly O(1).
     Space Complexity: O(n) where n is the size of the Object Code.